Fyodor Sologub: The Petty Demon

 Realistic elements of The Petty Demon include a vivid description of 19th-century rural everyday life, while a fantastic element is the presentation of Peredonov's hallucinations on equal terms with external events.
 While the book was received as an indictment of Russian society, it is a very metaphysical novel and one of the major prose works of the Russian Symbolist movement.
 James H. Billington said of it:

-The book puts on display a Freudian treasure chest of perversions with subtlety and credibility.
-The name of the novel's hero, Peredonov, became a symbol of calculating concupiscence for an entire generation...
-He torments his students, derives erotic satisfaction from watching them kneel to pray, and systematically befouls his apartment before leaving it as part of his generalized spite against the universe.